-WHAT IS “MUSIC AS A SECOND LANGUAGE”?
+WHAT IS MUSIC AS A SECOND LANGUAGE®?

-“Music as a Second Language” (MSL) is a method of teaching music conceived and propagated by U.S. guitarist, bilingual public school teacher and pedagogue David Wish.
+Music As A Second Language® is a method of teaching music conceived and propagated by U.S. guitarist, bilingual public school teacher and pedagogue David Wish.
 Wish’s central observation is that people acquire music in much the same as they acquire a second language.
 Wish founded Little Kids Rock a national nonprofit to help make the MSL Method broadly available to music teachers.

-Since 1996 over 1,300 certified MSL teachers have used the methodology to teach music to over 300,000 children grades K-12.
+Since 1996 over 1,300 certified Music As A Second Language® teachers have used the methodology to teach music to over 300,000 children grades K-12.